blockattack/blockattack-www/download.md

 [Source 2.1.2](https://github.com/blockattack/blockattack-game/archive/v2.1.2.tar.gz){:class="download-link"}

-Debian and Ubuntu users might choose to install the **blockattack** package instead: `sudo apt-get install blockattack`
+Debian and Ubuntu users might choose to install the **blockattack** package instead: `sudo apt-get install blockattack` Itch users can also find the game on [itch.io](https://sago008.itch.io/blockattack) and install it with the Itch.io App.

 # The Puzzle Level Editor: